pravash21/keyword_tagging/README.md

 # keyword_tagging

-Predicts tags/ genres of articles published on website using NLP and neural network.
+Predicts tags/ genres of articles published on website using NLP and neural network and populates tags to client side using Flask API.